Integration of Energy Systems and E-Mobility

 PD Dr. Patrick Jochem

-PD Dr. Patrick Jochem is a researcher and lecturer at the Karlsruhe Institute of Technology (KIT) and HECTOR School, affiliated with Fraunhofer ISI.
+PD Dr. Patrick Jochem is a researcher and lecturer, affiliated with Fraunhofer ISI.
 His work focuses on energy systems analysis, with emphasis on electric mobility, transport decarbonization, energy efficiency, and quantitative modelling of energy and mobility systems.
 He contributes to national and international research projects on energy transition, sector coupling, and sustainable transport, and teaches energy economics and mobility-related topics in executive education programs.

 Dr. Armin Ardone